dberos/authlite.js/README.md

 ## Security

 Use in production at your own risk.
 Always call api routes from a server action.
 If a session cookie is stolen, it will infinitely produce new sessions, unless `JWT_SECRET` has changed.
 Consider changing `JWT_SECRET` and `TOKEN_SECRET` frequently to invalidate sessions.
-Consider calling `await generateFingerprint()`(GDPR) at login and add it to the user object and validate it at every protected action.
+Consider calling `await generateFingerprint()`**(GDPR)** at login and add it to the user object and validate it at every protected action.
 Consider having only your domain as `allowedOrigins` in CORS configuration.
 Consider having `STRICT` CSP policy.
 Consider including csrf token in hidden form fields for protected actions.

 ### fingerprint
 In the client component's login submit call `await generateFingerprint()` and add it to the user object.
-At every protected action generate it again, include it in a hidden form field and validate it server side against the jwt fingerprint.
+At every protected action generate it again, include it in a hidden form field and validate it server side against the session fingerprint.
+If it's not validated, call `await deleteSession()` and redirect to the login route, maybe with searchParam `redirect` in the url like in middleware as well.

 ### csrf token validation